-- Prioritize MTAP hiring from Bayview-Hunters Point - Develop a Community-Based Organization on-call contract to directly hire local CBOs to support future SFMTA projects
+- Prioritize MTAP hiring from the Bayview - Develop a Community-Based Organization on-call contract to directly hire local CBOs to support future SFMTA projects

-• Explore opportunities for future Bayview CBTP implementation to be contracted through local Bayview-Hunters Point companies.
+• Explore opportunities for future Bayview CBTP implementation to be contracted through local Bayview companies.

-BIKES IN BAYVIEW-HUNTERS POINT
+BIKES IN THE BAYVIEW

-Better bikeways are needed in Bayview-Hunters Point, but should not be the SFMTA's focus due to low ridership and cultural barriers to bicycling.
-A culture of bicycling must be organically developed within Bayview-Hunters Point so that demand for bike facilities comes from current residents.
+Better bikeways are needed in the Bayview, but should not be the SFMTA's focus due to low ridership and cultural barriers to bicycling.
+A culture of bicycling must be organically developed within the Bayview so that demand for bike facilities comes from current residents.
 Without that, bicycling will be seen as "other".

-• Support and partner with local organizations conducting culturally-relevant bike programming.

-• Conduct a bike-specific planning process to identify and overcome cultural, social, and policy barriers to bicycling in Bayview-Hunters Point.
+- Support and partner with local organizations conducting culturally-relevant bike programming. - Conduct a bike-specific planning process to identify and overcome cultural, social, and policy barriers to bicycling in the Bayview.

-- Partner with SFBC for bicycle education classes in Bayview-Hunters Point. - Introduce bicycle-specific programming in Safe Routes to School work in Bayview-Hunters Point.
+- Partner with SFBC for bicycle education classes in the Bayview. - Introduce bicycle-specific programming in Safe Routes to School work in the Bayview.